-I am currently on leave as a Postdoctoral Fellow at the Princeton-Harvard China and the World Program (AY 2017-18).
 My research interests lie at the intersection of international and comparative political economy, with an emphasis on China and the developing world.
-Three broad questions define my research agenda.
+Two broad questions define my research agenda.
 First: how do the rules of globalization affect politics within authoritarian regimes such as China, given that these rules require increasingly far-reaching modifications to domestic institutions?
-Second, how does sub-national diversity in authoritarian regimes affect rule-making at the international level?
-Finally, my research also examines what, in the absence of electoral pressure, causes authoritarian institutions to adapt and evolve.
+Second, how do authoritarian regimes affect rule-making at the international level?

 My book manuscript, State Strategies under Global Rules: Chinese Industrial Policy in the WTO Era, examines the varying strategies that the Chinese state adopted in response to global trade rules.
 Although scholars have noted the unevenness of China's reforms after entry into the WTO, I ask: why did some parts of the state adopt more liberalizing reforms than others.
 I provide a framework explaining why the Chinese policy response to the WTO was neither top-down nor monolithic, despite single-party rule.
 In doing so I show that WTO rules, usually thought to constrain member states or credibly commit them to international norms, in fact provoked divergent responses within the state, in ways neither expected nor desired by the architects of those rules.